Table of Contents

 - A 2021 SR/MA examined individual participant data regarding the impact of dietary and/or lifestyle interventions in pregnancy for women with overweight or obesity on child weight outcomes at age 3-5 years.(Louise, 2021) The authors found ~30% of children had a BMI >90th percentile both in the intervention and the control groups with no differences between them.
 When correcting for multiple hypothesis testing the interventions did not lead to any significant changes in child or maternal anthropometric outcomes, maternal diet, or child diet and activity levels, and any changes that were otherwise seen for maternal outcomes were likely clinically insignificant.
 Even when there were some differences in GWG these weight differences did not persist at 3-5 years follow-up.

 So it seems unfortunately that research trials of interventions during pregnancy do not show significant improvements in maternal or child health outcomes.
 However, as indicated above this may be because the interventions themselves were not very effective.
-Thus, it is unclear if there would be clinically meaningful benefits to truly effective interventions.
+Thus, it is unclear if there would be clinically meaningful benefits from truly effective interventions.

 Exercise during pregnancy